Antonella Tosti: Career

-Professor Antonella Tosti is author of nearly 700 scientific publications; 600 peer-reviewed papers and the editor or co-editor of 30 books.
+Tosti is the author of nearly 700 scientific publications, 600 peer-reviewed papers and the editor or co-editor of 30 books.
 She is a secretary and treasurer of the North American Hair Research Society and of the World Trichoscopy Society.
-She is a mentee of Women's Dermatologic Society mentorship award and has presented at conferences and lectures in more than 20 different countries.
+Tosti is a mentee of the Women's Dermatologic Society mentorship award and has presented at conferences and lectures in more than 20 different countries.
 She is a founding member and past president of the European Nail Society, past president and member of Board of Directors of the Council of Nail Disorders, and founder and president of the International Academy of Trichology.